March 30, 2021

 PARODY COMPOSED: Dr. G.H. and Giorgio Coniglio, April 2019, following a trip to California.

-UKULELE and GUITAR-FRIENDLY LINK: All our songs can be found in a friendly format for ukulele (and guitar)-players on our sister blog "SILLY SONGS and SATIRE".
+UKULELE and GUITAR-FRIENDLY LINK: All our songs can be found in a friendly format for ukulele (and guitar)-players, with uke chord-indications, on our sister blog "SILLY SONGS and SATIRE".
 Click HERE to proceed to that site, and you'll find some more pictures of the visit.

 (to the tune of Gershwin's "Swanee")